Is A Spouse Responsible For Credit Card Debt in Canada?Posted on: June 16, 2014

 But if you do file for bankruptcy does this automatically affect your spouse?

-The short answer is no. Each person is responsible for their own debts.
-So if your spouse hasn’t co-signed a loan or guaranteed your debt, then they won’t be directly affected and their credit rating won’t be damaged.
+The short answer is no. Each person is responsible for their debts.
+So if your spouse has not co-signed a loan or guaranteed your debt, then they won’t be directly affected and their credit rating won’t be damaged.
 There may be indirect consequences, however.
-For example, your spouse may not qualify for a loan in future if your bankruptcy prevents you from being able to co-sign for it.
+For example, your spouse may not qualify for a loan in the future if your bankruptcy prevents you from being able to co-sign for it.